pranav514/redep/README.md

 npm install
 ```
 ### 3. Set Up Cloudflare Account and R2 Bucket
-nsure you have a Cloudflare account.
+ensure you have a Cloudflare account.
 Create an R2 bucket for storing your deployment files.
 Initially, there will be no charges.
 Copy the access ID, endpoint, and required credentials.

 ### 4 .Run the Project locally